 Do you prefer to work for children or adults?
 “All grown-ups were children first (but few remember it)”, Antoine de Saint-Exupéry said that.

 What are some of the things you want to do in your life?
-Make my grandmother proud of something beautiful made by me; Go to live for a season in a tree and make friends with the animals that live there; Go to India and stay there for at least a month; Buy an English-style country house and host some hens and goats (in the garden); Write a novel that kicks J.K.
-Rowling’s and S. Meyer’s ass; Win the Nobel Prize for literature with a book about little mice.
+Go to live for a season in a tree and make friends with the animals that live there; Go to India and stay there for at least a month; Buy an English-style country house and host some hens and goats (in the garden); Have one of my stories turned into a movie directed by Ridley Scott; Have another of my stories turned into a movie directed by Wes Anderson; Win the Nobel Prize for literature with a book about little mice.
+Live long and prosper.